Online Dominating Set: The Cost of Being Incremental

-\begin{proposition} For \ds on always-connected graphs, $\croff(\onopt) \le n/2$. \end{proposition} \begin{proof} For a fixed ordering of $G$, consider the layers $L(v)$ assigned to vertices of $G$.
-It is easy to see that the set of vertices in the even layers is an \incr solution for \ds and similarly for the set of vertices in odd layers plus the vertex $v_1$.
-Therefore, \onopt can select the smaller of these two sets, which necessarily has at most $ n/2$ vertices. \end{proof}
+We now consider item~(\ref{ac:ntwo}).
+For a fixed ordering of the vertices of $G$, consider the layers $L(v)$ assigned to vertices of $G$.
+It is easy to see that the set of vertices in the odd layers is an \incr solution for \ds and similarly for the set of vertices in even layers plus the vertex $v_1$.
+Therefore, \onopt can select the smaller of these two sets, which necessarily has at most $\lfloor (n-1)/2 \rfloor +1 = \lceil n/2 \rceil$ vertices. \end{proof}